Mechanotransduction: Mechanical sensing structures

+Aberrant cellular mechanotransduction

+Unusual or altered mechanotransduction has been correlated with changes in cell behavior.
+As well, changes to the medium on which cells grow (the extracellular matrix) can often regulate cell activity through to mechanotransduction.
+Thus, these changes to the extracellular matrix can result in unhealthy cell activity.

+Cancer

+Cell behavior changes resulting from aberrant mechanotransduction may lead to cancer.
+Substrate stiffness (more abundant around cancerous tissue) can be transduced into signaling pathways that lead to cell death or migration.
+Apoptosis can be regulated by the stiffness of the extracellular matrix.
+Rigidity-sensing complexes regulating where cells grow or travel is partially managed by mechanotransduction.
+Alterations to this rigidity-sensing mechanotransduction can promote cancer: loss in rigidity-sensing complexes can, for example, lead to growth on soft tissue without apoptosis.

+Cross-linked extracellular matrix proteins in tumors leads to stiffness that has been shown to favor cancer development.
+Through mechano-sensitive pathways, this stiffness can lead to metastasis through the stimulation of epithelial-mesenchymal transition (EMT) which is associated with anoikis avoidance - stimulating cell migration.

+Fibrosis

+Mechanotransduction pathways, such as FAK-ERK, have been shown to be involved in fibrosis.

 Ear

 Air pressure changes in the ear canal cause the vibrations of the tympanic membrane and middle ear ossicles.
 At the end of the ossicular chain, movement of the stapes footplate within the oval window of the cochlea generates a pressure field within the cochlear fluids, imparting a pressure differential across the basilar membrane.
 A sinusoidal pressure wave results in localized vibrations of the organ of Corti: near the base for high frequencies, near the apex for low frequencies.
 Hair cells in the cochlea are stimulated when the basilar membrane is driven up and down by differences in the fluid pressure between the scala vestibuli and scala tympani.
 This motion is accompanied by a shearing motion between the tectorial membrane and the reticular lamina of the organ of Corti, causing the hair bundles that link the two to be deflected, initiating mechano-electrical transduction.
 When the basilar membrane is driven upward, shear between the hair cells and the tectorial membrane deflects hair bundles in the excitatory direction, toward their tall edge.
 At the midpoint of an oscillation the hair bundles resume their resting position.
 When the basilar membrane moves downward, the hair bundles are driven in the inhibitory direction.